paybyphone/bastion.sh/README.md

     COMMAND is one of the following:

-      launch                      Launch the bastion host and create the rules ssh [USER@HOST]             SSH to a host behind the bastion.
+      launch                        Launch the bastion host and create the rules.
+      ssh [USER@HOST]               SSH to a host behind the bastion.
                                     If USER@HOST is blank, SSH to the bastion itself.
+      upload SRC [USER@HOST:]DST    Upload data to the bastion, or to a host behind it if the optional USER@HOST is supplied.
+      download [USER@HOST:]SRC DST  Download data from the bastion, or from a host behind it if the optional USER@HOST is supplied.
       terminate                     Terminates the bastion host, and removes rules.

 ```

 Direct SSH connections to hosts behind the bastion are supported thru the use of